-Examination Board: AQA Qualification: A Level Drama and Theatre Specification website: www.aqa.org.uk/subjects/drama/a-level/drama-and-theatre-7262
+Examination Board: AQA

+Qualification: A Level Drama and Theatre

+Specification website: www.aqa.org.uk/subjects/drama/a-level/drama-and-theatre-7262

 Drama and Theatre is a rigorous and challenging A Level and should not just be considered by those wishing to pursue a career in the theatre.
-It is designed to inspire you to become creative thinkers, problem solvers and confident collaborators, as well as equip you with the analytical and evaluative skills necessary to succeed at higher education, whether you continue to study Drama and Theatre or decide to pursue any other subject.
+It is designed to inspire you to become creative thinkers, problem solvers and confident collaborators, as well as to equip you with the analytical and evaluative skills necessary to succeed at higher education, whether you continue to study Drama and Theatre or decide to pursue any other subject.

-A minimum of 5 full GCSEs or equivalent at grades 9-5, which would include both English (Language or Literature) and Mathematics, with three of the passes at grade 6 or above.
+A minimum of five full GCSEs or equivalent at grades 9-5, which would include both English (Language or Literature) and Mathematics.